 That is not all!

 Risk management is process oriented.
-Best practices and experience of the organisation is a crucial factor as well.
+Best practices and experience of the organization is a crucial factor as well.

 Moreover, lessons learned and knowledge base of risk is a key input to Risks Management Process.